iOS Custom Accuracy Drill: Control Where Every Shot Lands

 • improvement or regression trends

-If PRO Access expires, recorded statistics remain stored on your device and can still be viewed.
-Full tracking resumes when PRO Access is renewed.
+If PRO Access expires, your recorded statistics remain on your device.
+Full tracking resumes once PRO is renewed.

 Before You Go

-It gives shooters a way to confirm that their sights, trigger press, and visual processing produce shots where they intend them to land.
-When accuracy is verified, pressure and timing can be introduced with confidence.
+It gives you a way to confirm that your sights, trigger press, and visual discipline are producing shots exactly where you intend them to land.

 You choose the point of aim.